-The trail begins fairly easy and you’ll begin to see the 3 Sisters Waterfall in the distance.
+The trail begins fairly easy and you’ll begin to see the Three Sisters Falls in the distance.

 Once you reach the rope climb, the real work begins.
 It’s very steep, but the level of difficulty really depends on your experience and fitness level.
 I found this part to be fairly easy and very fun, however there were fellow hikers struggling and a bit intimidated by the incline.